PLAYFUL BEAKINESS IS NOT THE SAME AS

 Not Just a Weapon!

-I once read that you should never allow a parrot to touch your skin with its beak or the bird will turn into a biter.
+I once read nonsense written by a breeder that you should never allow a parrot to touch your skin with its beak or the bird will turn into a biter.
 I was stunned by this statement because it portrays the parrot’s beak only as a weapon.
 The parrot beak is actually an all-purpose tool and biting is rather insignificant compared to its other uses.
 Far too many people think of it as a tool for aggression.
 It certainly can be a weapon but, mostly, a parrot uses its beak for benign activities such as eating and the same way we use our hands.
 If you have ever watched one of the large macaws feed its babies, you will understand that the beak can be used for an incredibly delicate task.
 The beak and tongue contain encapsulated nerve endings that are called Herbst’s corpuscles and are very sensitive.
 “Beaking” and “tonguing” is the tactile way that a parrot explores its world.
 It is also a way that parrots communicate with us in a friendly and even loving manner.

 Real biting is also a communication but it usually means that the parrot doesn’t trust a person or doesn’t trust what they are doing.
 It is often a clear message to leave them alone.
 Parrots will usually respond aggressively if they perceive that someone is being aggressive with them; aggression is usually met with aggression.
 It is the parrot’s perception that matters whether the person approaching it is aggressive or not.
 One of the few absolute in regards to parrot behavior is that parrots are more comfortable with people who are comfortable with them.
 If a fearful person approaches a parrot, it is unlikely that the parrot will want to be handled by that person.
 Real biting is done with aggressive intent but even though it is aggressive, some biting is also a symptom of trauma or fear.
 I think the fear of a person or situation is a major reason for aggressive behavior.